Isabel-Kim-1109/Quantum-Bioscreen/notebook/2026-05-30_week3_hypothesis.md

 - Per-residue conservation score (from MAFFT alignment)

 ## Dependent variable
-[Describe what your model is predicting and how you will measure performance.]
 The model will predict class membership where cryptochrome with radical-pair function will be represented as, 1, and FAD-binding control with no radical-pair role will be represented as, 0.

 ## Controlled variables
-[List the things you will hold constant across all proteins.]
 - Protein family- cryptochromes
 - Label assignment standard (positive label requires at least one peer-reviewed citation for radical-pair function — no exceptions)
 - Structure source rules (PDB experimental structure preferred; AlphaFold only when no PDB exists, logged consistently)